Kdyby/FormsReplicator/docs/en/index.md

 ```

 [WARNING]
 Replicator is not suitable for handling file uploads.
-If you do not have detailed knowledge, how the forms work, and don't need Replicator's functionality specifically, consider using a "Multiple File [Upload](http://addons.nette.org/jkuchar/multiplefileupload) component instead.
+If you do not have detailed knowledge, how the forms work, and don't need Replicator's functionality specifically, consider using a [Multiple File Upload](http://addons.nette.org/jkuchar/multiplefileupload) component instead.

 Editation of items